MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/get-help-with-domains/dns-basics.md

 ## <a name="why-add-a-domain-in-office-365"></a>Perché aggiungere un dominio in Office 365?

-L'aggiunta di un dominio personalizzato, come fourthcoffee.com, a Office 365 consente di usare indirizzi di posta elettronica e ID utente più corti e familiari con il servizio.
-Quando si effettua la registrazione per un account Office 365, [si riceve un dominio pronto per l'uso](https://docs.microsoft.com/microsoft-365/admin/setup/domains-faq), che però include "onmicrosoft.com".
-Molti utenti preferiscono aggiungere il dominio della propria organizzazione o azienda se prevedono di usare Office 365 per la posta elettronica.
+Adding a custom domain, like fourthcoffee.com, to Office 365 lets you use a shorter, more familiar email address and userID with the service.
+You're [given a domain to use](https://docs.microsoft.com/microsoft-365/admin/setup/domains-faq) when you sign up for a Office 365 account, but it includes "onmicrosoft.com."
+Many people prefer to add their organization or business domain if they plan to use Office 365 for email.

 > [!NOTE]
 > Se si vogliono solo scaricare e usare le app di Microsoft, come Outlook o Word, non è necessario aggiungere il dominio.
-Vedere [Installare Office nel PC o nel Mac](https://support.office.com/article/4414eaaf-0478-48be-9c42-23adc4716658.aspx).
+Vedere [Installare Office nel PC o nel Mac](https://support.microsoft.com/office/4414eaaf-0478-48be-9c42-23adc4716658).

 È possibile usare il nome di dominio in Office 365 con la posta elettronica, il sito Web pubblico e l'indirizzo di messaggistica istantanea.

-- **Posta elettronica:** il nome di dominio consente di personalizzare l'indirizzo di posta elettronica, scegliendone uno più breve e più facile da ricordare rispetto all' [indirizzo onmicrosoft.com iniziale](https://docs.microsoft.com/microsoft-365/admin/setup/domains-faq) che viene fornito con l'account.
-Invece di luca@contoso.onmicrosoft.com, quindi, l'indirizzo di posta elettronica (che è anche l'account aziendale usato per accedere a Office 365) potrebbe essere luca@contoso.com.
+- **Email:** Your domain name lets you customize your email, so you can use a shorter, easier-to-remember address than [the initial onmicrosoft.com email address](https://docs.microsoft.com/microsoft-365/admin/setup/domains-faq) that comes with your account.
+So instead of joe@contoso.onmicrosoft.com, the email address (which is also the work account that you use to sign in to Office 365) could be joe@contoso.com.

 - **Sito Web:** se il proprio abbonamento a Microsoft 365 include un sito Web pubblico di SharePoint Online (non più disponibile per l'acquisto), il sito Web pubblico è associato a un indirizzo iniziale simile a contoso-public.sharepoint.com.
 Se si configura il sito Web per la propria attività commerciale, è possibile usare un nome di dominio personalizzato per rinominare l'indirizzo del sito Web, ad esempio in www.contoso.com.